 Morning, free to explore the Palace & its surroundings.
 Afternoon, leave for Udaipur – The city of Lakes.
 Arrive Udaipur in the evening and check-in at the hotel.

 Udaipur is a lovely blend of water, lush green hills that set fire and passion in poet.
 Its palaces are straight out of a fairy-tale book, lakes, forts, palaces, temples, gardens, mountains and narrow lanes lines withdrawn with stalls, relives the reminisces of a heroic past, valor and chivalry.
 Their reflection in the placid waters of the Lake Pichola is excitement that defines imagination.
 Udaipur is one of the most romantic cities of world, also known as the Venice of East.

 Morning, at leisure.
 After breakfast, visit the romantic city of Udaipur.
 Visit the City Palace which is the largest palace complex in Rajasthan; Jagdish temple, a fine Indo Aryan temple built in 1651; Sahelion ki Bari or Garden of the Maids of Honour, which is a small garden with its fountains, kiosks, marble elephants & lotus pool.
 Evening, boat ride on Lake Pichola.
 Overnight stay at Udaipur.

 The morning after breakfast drive by surface to Pushkar.
 On arrival check into the hotel.
-Afternoon proceed for sightseeing tour of Dargah (Indian’s Macca) in Ajmer and Lord Brahma Temple at Pushkar.
+Afternoon proceeds for sightseeing tour of Dargah (Indian’s Macca) in Ajmer and Lord Brahma Temple at Pushkar.
 This little town is hugely known for the “Pushkar Fair’ (where the mass trading of camels takes place), “the Lord Brahma Temple”, a “picturesque lake’ and “camel fair”.
 Rest of the day free for leisure activities.
 Overnight at the hotel.

 The morning after breakfast transfer to Jaipur.
 Enroute stop for the worship of saint Khwaja Moinuddin Chishti who came with Muhammad Ghori from Persia in 1192 settled here.
 Thus the place where he was buried is today known as the Dargah Sharif.
 Later drive to Jaipur.
 Evening free for shopping.
 At night we are set for local cousins, music and dance at Chokhi Dhani.
 Overnight stay at Jaipur.

 Day 12 :Jaipur Local Sightseeing